Martin-Bohring/fixieSpec/README.md

 But I really never got the hang of the PowerShell syntax.

 **Make no mistake here:**
-It is a very good build automation tool, just not my kind of build automation too.
+It is a very good build automation tool, just not my kind of build automation tool.

 The next thing I looked into is [https://github.com/fsharp/FAKE](https://github.com/fsharp/FAKE "FAKE").
 That one has won me over.
 It has everything I want from build automation.